 House Bill 406 also contained a provision that would have consolidated the list of exempted professions into the term "designated public service worker."
-This provision was also included in HB 341, which passed the General Assembly last year and is now part of Ohio law.
+This provision was also included in HB 341, which exempted judges' personal information from public records requests and which passed the General Assembly last year and is now part of Ohio law.
 House Bill 61 simply includes forensic psychologists and mental health evaluation providers in the list of exempted professions.